wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/get-started-flows/includes/1-flow-introduction.md

 - **Blog** keeps you up to date about the most recent developments and releases in the Power Automate ecosystem.
 - **Desktop flows** provides an introduction to Power Automate for desktop.
 - **Pricing** can help you choose the right plan for you or your business.
-- **Power Automate Desktop** is where you can download Power Automate for desktop and install it on your machine.
+- **Power Automate for desktop** is where you can download Power Automate for desktop and install it on your machine.
 - **Power Automate for Mobile** provides information about the mobile app and the platforms it's available on.
 - **Data Gateway** provides an overview of the on-premises data gateway.